Car loans interest rate comparison

 1. You apply for finance

-Once you've compared car loans and chosen the lender and car finance, you need to submit your application.
+Once you've compared car loans and found the right one for you, you need to submit your application.
 You can do this in person at the bank or dealership or do it online.
 Unsecured car loans will only require your personal and financial details, but secured car loans will also need information about the car.

 2. Credit officer reviews your application